danchoi/vitunes/README.markdown

     gem install vitunes && vitunes-install

 `vitunes-install` installs a Vim plugin into your ~/.vim/plugin directory.
+If you don't want to install the Vim plugin and just want to run `vitunes` as a stand-alone program, just run `gem install vitunes` and skip `vitunes-install`.

 If you get an error message saying that vitunes-install is missing, then you probably have a `PATH` issue.
 Try one of these workarounds: